FaultyTwo/MAX51X-arduino-lib/README.md

 Power down a DAC, and set an analog output voltage when turned on.

 For MAX518/MAX519:<br>
-Use logic 0 to choose DAC0, and use logic 1 to choose DAC1.
+Use logic 0 to choose 'DAC0', and use logic 1 to choose 'DAC1'.

+**^DAC values shouldn't exceed 255, otherwise it will overflow.**

 ```C
 void powerOffBoth(); // FOR MAX518/MAX519